GiveThanksAlways/CSE-539-applied-cryptography-Fall-2021/projectGuides/Windows/README.md

 ## IDE (writing your code)

 More IDE's will be included, but for now I will just show steps for vscode since it is widely used.
-You can use whatever IDE you prefer.
+You can use any IDE that you prefer.

 #### Visual Studio Code